 Energy retailers usually break time-of-use plans into three periods:

 - Peak: High energy demand hours with most expensive prices

 - Off-Peak: Low energy demand hours with least expensive prices

 How to Set Up Time-Based Control

-Before setting up Time-Based Control mode, obtain your specific time-of-use plan, which is typically found on your energy bill or providers website.
+Before setting up Time-Based Control mode, obtain your specific Time-of-Use energy plan, which is typically found on your energy bill or providers website.

 Step 1: From the home screen, open the ‘Settings’ menu.

-Step 2: Under ‘Set Control Mode,’ select ‘Time-Based Control.’
+Step 3: Under ‘Operational Mode,’ select ‘Time-Based Control.’

 Step 5: Set your preferred Backup Reserve by adjusting the slider at the top of the screen.